Snowflake-Labs/sfquickstarts/site/devlabs/security_network_architecture_pattern.md

     extremely sensitive data is flowing.

 #### Incompatibilities
-1. At the time of this writing, SAML-based SSO can only be used on either public URL or private URL (for CSP private networking integration) Snowflake endpoints at one time.
+1. As of March 2021, SAML-based SSO can only be used on either public URL or private URL (for CSP private networking integration) Snowflake endpoints at one time.
 This will be addressed in future releases.